THE CREATIVE TEAM

 He was class pianist for the Columbia Pictures film Center Stage, his music can be heard in the film The Curious Case of Benjamin Button, and will be heard in the ballet class scenes of the upcoming tv series on the Starz network Flesh and Bone.
 His music for ballet class can be found at www.danceables.com.

-Brian Sepel is currently a fulltime professional musician employed as a dance accompanist by Cal State University Fullerton Theater and Dance Dept.
+Brian Sepel was a fulltime professional musician employed as a dance accompanist by Cal State University Fullerton Theater and Dance Dept.

 He was born in South Africa.